What You Need to Know about Vehicle Warranties

 Another thing to look out for is factory certification, which ensures manufacturer coverage.
 Some dealerships will offer “certified” cars, but that doesn’t necessarily mean they’re factory certified.

 The world of vehicle warranties can be tricky to navigate, but if you keep the things we discussed here in mind, you’ll have the knowledge you need to make a good decision.
 Of course, we can’t cover everything here, because warranties vary from maker to maker and model to model.
 If you have any additional questions, we’re happy to help you out.
-Get in touch with Bay Motor Finance, and we’ll help you on your car buying journey!
+Get in touch with Bay Country Finance, and we’ll help you on your car buying journey!